Concrete slab floors

 For the thermal mass of a concrete slab to work effectively, it must be able to interact with the house interior.
 Covering the slab with finishes that insulate, such as carpet, reduces the effectiveness of the thermal mass.
-However, the wide variety of finishes available does allow thermal mass to be utilised.
+Look for solutions that expose the thermal mass, such as tiles or concrete finishes.

 Tiles fixed by cement or cement-based adhesives are commonly available in many colours, sizes and patterns, but avoid rubber-based adhesives which have an insulating effect.
 Darker colours with a matt surface work better than light shiny finishes.
 Choices include ceramic tiles, slate tiles, terracotta tiles, pavers and bricks.

-Polished concrete includes two distinct types of finishes: trowel finished floors (with or without post-applied finishes), and ground and polished or abrasive blasted floors.
+Polished concrete offers a variety of finishes: trowel finished floors (with or without post-applied finishes), and ground and polished or abrasive blasted floors.
 Many finishes can be used in combination to achieve a wider range of results, to suit any style or taste.
 Trowel finishes include:

-- steel trowel finish, where a normal hand or machine trowelled finish is used for the surface of the slab, usually with a clear sealer applied, preferably a low volatile organic compound (see The healthy home)
+- steel trowel finish, where a normal hand or machine trowelled finish is used for the surface of the slab, usually with a clear sealer applied, preferably a low volatile organic compound sealer

 - burnished concrete, where the surface is finely steel trowelled, bringing the surface up to a glossy finish free of any trowelling marks.